Learn how to upload items directly into your auction by uploading items individually and by using the Handbid's Import Items feature.

 IS AVAILABLE CHECK-IN

 This value can be YES or NO and is only used for FOR SALE, APPEAL, and TICKET items.
-If YES, For ForSale or Appeal items, you can make it available to purchase at check-in.
+If YES, For ForSale or Appeal items, you can make them available to purchase at check-in.
 The item will be available for purchase in the bidder check-in window.
 Your team, checking-in guests at the door can then put it on the user's invoice.
 This is great for adding things like mulligans at the door at a golf tournament or selling a ticket at the door for a late entry.

 AVAILABLE FOR PRESALE